I've helped scores of businesses thrive and succeed by turning the art of positioning into an achievable process.

 Marketers often feel helpless when it comes to positioning.

-And I thought my job was to just take that stuff that the founder or the CEO, or my boss gave me and just apply my marketing genius to it,” said April.
+And I thought my job was to just take that stuff that the founder or the CEO, or my boss gave me and just apply my marketing genius to it.

-In marketing school at Northwestern University, April was introduced to the idea of assembling a positioning statement like a game of mad libs.
+In marketing school at Northwestern University, I was introduced to the idea of assembling a positioning statement like a game of mad libs.

 The blanks that need to be filled in are:

-Was she supposed to just pick a potential marketing category out of the air?
-Was she supposed to just make it up as she went along?
+Was I supposed to just pick a potential marketing category out of the air?
+Was I supposed to just make it up as I went along?

-So she put on her engineering hat and began to look at the elements of positioning as an inter-connected system.
+So I put on my engineering hat and began to look at the elements of positioning as an inter-connected system.

-“Well, the first thing you notice is that each of those component pieces has a relationship to the others.
-They do not exist in isolation.”
+The first thing you notice is that each of those component pieces has a relationship to the others.
+They do not exist in isolation.

 So those two things are related.
 And then the last bit is the market category.